oceanprotocol-archive/OEPs/11/README.md

 # On-Chain Access Control using Service Agreements

-This OEP introduces the integration pattern for the use **Service Agreements (SA)** as contracts between parties interacting in a transaction.
+This OEP introduces the integration pattern for the use **Service Execution Agreements (SEA)** as contracts between parties interacting in a transaction.
-This OEP evolves the existing OEP-10 [OEP-10](../10/README.md), using the SA as the core element to orchestrate the publish/consume transactions for multiple services.
+This OEP evolves the existing OEP-10 [OEP-10](../10/README.md), using the SEA as the core element to orchestrate the publish/consume transactions for multiple services.

 It's out of the scope to detail the Service Agreements implementation.
 Service Agreements are described as part of the Dev-Ocean repository.